(a) Composition of Record on Appeal. The following items constitute the record on appeal:

 (c) Preparation of Transcript.

 (1) Time for Furnishing Transcript.
-Within 60 days after the date the order for transcript is electronically transmitted by the clerk of district court, the person preparing the transcript must complete the transcript and file it electronically with the clerk of the supreme court clerk unless an extension of time is received under subdivision (d).
+Within 60 days after the date the order for transcript is electronically transmitted by the clerk of district court, the person preparing the transcript must complete the transcript and file it electronically with the clerk of the supreme court in portable document format (PDF) unless an extension of time is received under subdivision (d).
 In expedited appeals, when a transcript is ordered, the person preparing the transcript must promptly complete the transcript and file it electronically with the clerk of the supreme court unless otherwise directed by the supreme court.

 (d) Extension of Time.